erasmus-without-paper/ewp-specs-api-iias/README.md

 The details on each of these endpoints are described on separate pages of this API specification (use the links above).

+Implementers also MUST implement a Notification Sender for Interinstitutional Agreement objects.
+That means that an EWP host will *try* to deliver notifications to all Interinstitutional Agreement CNR APIs implemented throughout the EWP Network whenever related agreement objects are updated.

 Data model entities involved in the response